Following are the 7 best tourist places To Visit In KPK, Pakistan:

-Swat is the most beautiful and historical valley in Pakistan, which is often referred to as the Switzerland of our country.
+Swat is the most beautiful and historical valley in Pakistan, which is often referred to as the Switzerland of Pakistan.
 In lower Swat, the basin is broad, the fields on each side of the river are full of Wheat and Lucerne, and the towns are flourishing and enclosed by fruit trees.
 In Upper Swat, the river falls through pine forests edging in by snow-capped mountains.
 For the chronological and archaeologists, Swat presents several hundred archaeological places spanning 5,000 years of history.
 For the trekker and sportsman, it offers good hiking and fishing.

 Sites to visit in Swat: Mingora, Swat Museum, Butkara Stupa, Kabal, Upper Swat, Miandam and Malam Jabba.
+There are more exciting places in Swat for tourist find out more in 10 Must Visit Tourist Spots in Swat.

 Galyat consists of seven hill stations situated in the Hazara Division of Khyber Pakhtunkhwa.
 It is known for its scenic beauty, hiking tracks and pleasant weather and is easily accessible from both Murree and Abbottabad.
 Drive time from Islamabad is usually about two hours.
 It is a popular tourist resort in summer.
 It is forested with pine, cedar, oak walnut and maple trees.
 It is too much peaceful and attractive for tourists concerning its beauty as compared to Murree.
 Accommodations are admirable here, hotels and resorts offer excellent accommodations complete with all facilities.
 The most popular hotels here are Green Retreat, Elites Hotel, Amore Hotel amongst many other hotels and rest houses.